 While teaching a course in the ethics and values of the American press, Schneider realized that a large cohort of students were either lost in the digital flood of information or had adopted a defensive cynicism, unwilling to trust that information could be anything other than spin.

-By late 2005, Schneider had built the first stand-alone course in News Literacy.
-Seeing connections, he collaborated with hard science, social science and humanities experts at Stony Brook to build a course that helps students understand their own biases as well as the importance of reliable information to their inherited role as stewards of a democracy.
+Seeing connections across academic disciplines, he collaborated with hard science, social science and humanities experts at Stony Brook to build a course that helps students understand their own biases as well as the importance of reliable information to their inherited role as stewards of a democracy.